 Having three young sons, it’s almost a necessity for me and my wife to get out of the house for some “us” time.
 When we leave, we want to make sure that we’ve hired a babysitter that we know and trust, and I remember one of the first times that we had a babysitter come in, me and my wife had discussed how much we should pay.

-The ultimate conclusion was we should pay a little bit more than they may make somewhere else because we didn’t want to be cheap to our babysitters since this was the person that would be responsible for our kids for the few hours that we were away.
+The ultimate conclusion was we should pay a little bit more than they may make somewhere else because we didn’t want to be cheap to our babysitters since this was the person who would be responsible for our kids for the few hours that we were away.
 As long as young families are popping out babies, there’s always going to be a need for babysitting.
-Same goes for dog sitting as well.
+The same goes for dog sitting as well.

-Every time that we leave on an extended trip, we’ll take our pet boxer, Klaya, to a local dog sitting service.
+Every time that we leave on an extended trip, we’ll take our pet boxer, Klaya, to a local dog-sitting service.
 They’ve built up a great reputation in the area of keeping the dogs entertained allowing them to run and play, and also cleaning them up before we arrive home.
-The point is, the people will always pay top dollar for good care.
+The point is, that people will always pay top dollar for good care.